Co-leader of Whitmer kidnapping plot gets 16 years in prison

 Five more are awaiting trial in Antrim County, where Whitmer’s vacation home is located.

 When the plot was extinguished, Whitmer blamed then-President Donald Trump, saying he had given “comfort to those who spread fear and hatred and division.”
-In August, 19 months after leaving office, Trump said the kidnapping plan was a “fake deal.”
+In August, Trump called the kidnapping plan a “fake deal.”

 Ed White in Detroit contributed to this story.
 Joey Cappelletti is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.